 Even though I tried my very best to gleam the smallest amount of information from them, they couldn’t help (because they didn’t have any).
 All I knew was, something was not right, and it was happening in both my hands and legs, leaving me still pondering those questions.
 What did this result mean?
 Was there something more sinister (ALS) at work here?
 How long will I have to wait to be seen again?
 Would I need an Electromyography test (I hate needles)?
 I had a whole raft of other questions which now seem trivial but then seemed of paramount importance.
 The date of follow up appointment did however come through quite quickly and was actually on the same day as my neurology consult which I had been referred to from one of my previous trips to A & E.

-- Detailed timescale of the progression of my symptoms
+List of symptoms- Detailed timescale of the progression of my symptoms

 - Things that exacerbated my symptoms